 Clear Expectations from Day 1 about the importance of Mindfulness, Respect, and Resilience.
 Our Goal is to create a safe environment for training while teaching a strong foundation of Martial Arts techniques, whether it is for competition, self defense, or personal benefit.
 We are proud to be a DETROIT area dojo.
-BRING OUT THE INNER JUDOKA IN YOU!
+LEAVE YOUR ELECTRONICS AT HOME AND BRING OUT THE INNER JUDOKA IN YOU!

 FIRST CLASS IS ALWAYS FREE